Skip to main content

 Grounds for valid dismissal in Dutch law

-Incompetence or incapacity refers to situations where an employee has repeatedly failed to perform up to expectations despite having been given sufficient chances to improve their performance.
+Incompetence or incapacity (disfunctioneren) refers to situations where an employee has repeatedly failed to perform up to expectations despite having been given sufficient chances to improve.
 Redundancy occurs when an employer reduces its workforce due to changes such as restructuring, relocation of operations, or technological advancements.
 Economic circumstances refer to financial hardships experienced by an employer due to external factors beyond their control, such as market trends or decreased demand for goods and services.
-Misconduct covers any behavior from an employee which goes against company policies, including negligence, theft, fraud, sexual harassment and violence.
+Misconduct covers any behaviour from an employee which goes against company policies, including negligence, theft, fraud, sexual harassment and violence.

 Reinstatement or compensation claims in Dutch employment law

-In terms of compensation claims, these occur when reinstatement is not feasible due to irreparable damage done by unfair dismissal or when it simply isn’t desirable for the employee anymore.
-In such cases, employees can file a claim for monetary damages from their former employers instead.
-These claims usually involve proving financial losses incurred due to wrongful termination, including loss of wages, benefits and other forms of remuneration arising out of unfair dismissals under Dutch law.
-The best course of action for employees facing potential wrongful dismissal should be seeking legal advice about available remedies under Dutch law before making any decisions regarding reinstatement or compensation claims against their employer.
+Compensation claims arise when reinstatement is not feasible due to irreparable damage caused by unfair dismissal or when the employee no longer wishes to return.
+In such cases, employees can file a claim for monetary damages from their former employers.
+These claims usually involve proving financial losses incurred due to wrongful termination, including loss of wages, benefits and other forms of remuneration.

 Seeking legal advice